CLI

 run¤

-execute remote job or DLT pipeline and monitor failures until completion.
+laktory run execute remote job or declarative pipeline and monitor failures until completion.
 Local execution (without an orchestrator) of a pipeline is not yet supported.

 destroy¤